ChandraCXC/iris-docs/markdown/bugs/index.md

   * When a spectral model component is deleted from the Custom Model Manager, the Sherpa model expression being used for fitting, shown in the Fitting Tool window, is not automatically updated; it needs to be edited manually by the user.

-  * When fitting with a template model, the search method is automatically switched to a grid search over the templates included in the model.
-The template parameters are interpolated using the default K-nearest neighbor (KNN) algorithm in Sherpa, Iris' fitting engine.
+  * When fitting with template libraries, the template parameters are interpolated using the default K-nearest neighbor (KNN) algorithm in Sherpa, Iris' fitting engine.

   * All custom table and template data files must be in ASCII format.
 Table and template models do not read from FITS files.